beenycool/minecraft-plugin/README.md

    `STREAMLABS_SOCKET_TOKEN=...`.
 5. Install the sample systemd unit from [`config/systemd/youtube-chat-listener.service`](config/systemd/youtube-chat-listener.service) and adjust the `WorkingDirectory`, `ExecStart`, `User` and `Group` directives to match your environment.
+The example unit is intended for a system service; if you prefer a user service, place it under `~/.config/systemd/user/` and adjust the commands accordingly.
 Reload the systemd daemon and enable the service:

    ```bash
    sudo cp config/systemd/youtube-chat-listener.service /etc/systemd/system/